Paula's Body Shop

 • Help

-• Blog
+• Thoughts

-Paula's Trauma Informed Care - In a Nutshell
+Summary About Paula's Trauma Informed Care

 • If you arrive in a traumatic state, she will shift healing gears and attend to disbursing the trauma, first.
 Regular healing therapy does not work while trauma is alive.
 It is pointless and potentially damaging to even try.
-Paula's methods are so effective that even highly traumatic conditions like frozen shoulder have been 80% improved in just one visit.
+Ms. Mae's methods are so effective that even highly traumatic conditions like frozen shoulder have been 80% improved in just one visit.

 • She will never lie to you.
 In fact, she has been described as "honest to a fault."